Sea Snakes Can Be More Venomous Than Rattlesnakes

 Advertisement

-They're also venomous, but seldom kill human beings.
+Even the most venomous sea snake around will seldom kill human beings.
 In fact, the animals tend to be docile around people.
-Bites usually happen when a snake feels trapped and stressed out; one banded sea krait fatally bit a man in 2018 after a fishing net ensnared it.
+Sea snake bites usually happen when a snake feels trapped and stressed out; one banded sea krait fatally bit a man in 2018 after a fishing net ensnared it.

 Most sea snakes inject their venom through hollow fangs at the front of the mouth.
 Rather than waste its ammo, a frightened sea snake will often administer "dry bites" — striking its foe without releasing precious venom.